 Note on the second trade it took 8 bars.

-Thanks very much, Michael, much appreciated!2 years, 1 month ago Ward Systems Group SupportKeymaster
+Thanks very much, Michael, much appreciated!3 years, 6 months ago Ward Systems Group SupportKeymaster

 In the Trading Strategy Advanced tab, there is a parameter you can set called “Shortest desired trade span” that you could set to 5 days.

-There is a similar option on the Optimization tab of the prediction wizard.2 years ago MarcelBParticipant
+There is a similar option on the Optimization tab of the prediction wizard.3 years, 5 months ago MarcelBParticipant

 Ok, thx very much!
-Will take a look at it.2 years ago MarcelBParticipant
+Will take a look at it.3 years, 5 months ago MarcelBParticipant

 I’ve tried this but apparently it’s closing positions already within the ‘Shortest desired average trade span’ (which is in my case 175 bars).